The Common Internet File System (CIFS) Browser Protocol makes the following possible:

 When a domain spans only a single subnet, there is no distinct local master browser server; this role is instead handled by the domain master browser server.
 Similarly, the domain master browser server is always the local master browser server for its domain on its own subnet.

 When a browser client suspects that the local master browser server for its machine group has failed, the client initiates an election process in which the browser servers participate.
 This election process is specified in sections 2.2.3 and 3.3.6.
-When this election process occurs, some browser servers may change roles.
+When this election process occurs, some browser servers can change roles.